Author: Geetika Bansal & Hima Naga Bindu Narni

 Snowflake -> Help -> Downloads -> CLI Client (SnowSQL)

-8. Enter private key path in snowsql config file saved in your computer after installation
+8. Enter the private key path in Snowsql config file saved in your computer after installation

-9. Open command prompt and give private key passphrase (the same encryption password we set up for private key)
+9. Open the command prompt and give the private key passphrase (the same encryption password we set up for the private key)

 set SNOWSQL_PRIVATE_KEY_PASSPHRASE='<passphrase>’

-10. Login to snowsql and enter private key passphrase set in above step
+10. Login to Snowsql and enter the private key passphrase set in the above step.

-Note: Provide correct username while writing snowsql command
+Note: Provide the correct username while writing Snowsql command

 References